 6. (24-30) Summation: The urgency to obey God’s command for sexual morality.

 b.
-For the land is defiled: One of the reasons God brought Israel to defeat and displace the Canaanites was as judgment against their sexual perversions.
-In nations that sanction and promote similar sins today, we should expect that the judgment of God would eventually come and the land will vomit out its inhabitants.
+For the land is defiled: One of the reasons God brought Israel to defeat and displace the Canaanites was as a judgment against their sexual perversions.
+If Israel practiced the same sins to the same degree, they could also expect to be cast out of the land.
+In nations that celebrate and promote similar sins today, we should expect that the judgment of God would eventually come, and the land will vomit out its inhabitants.

-i.
-It isn’t that these things were never done in Israel; it is simply that it was clear that society said those things were wrong and should never be allowed.
-More and more, modern culture refuses to call almost any kind of sexual conduct sin.
+ii.
+It was not that these things were never done in Israel; it was simply that it was clear that society said those things were wrong and should never be approved.
+More and more, modern culture refuses to call almost any kind of sexual activity sin.

 iii.
 Therefore you shall keep My ordinance: “Let us remember the imperative tone of these words, and ask God to work in us to will and to do of His good pleasure.”
 (Meyer)